miguelcoria94/JustStocks/projectnotes/projectnotes.md

 <h3 align="center">14</h3>

-NOTE: it will change depending on if the Node environment is in development or production.
+NOTE: The enchancer will change depending on if the Node environment is in development or production.

+<h3 align="center">15</h3>